tattle-made/Uli/README.md

 ## Motivation <a name="Motivation"></a>

-The graphic narrative titled ‘Personal (Cyber) Space’ published in 2016 by Parthasarthy and Malhotra narrates an experience of a young internet user.
+The graphic narrative titled ‘Personal (Cyber) Space’ published in 2016 by Parthasarthy and Malhotra, narrates the experience of a young internet user.
 The animated short comic hosted by Kadak, a South Asian women collective, asks: ‘If one says something, there’s the fear of hateful response.
 But if one doesn’t say something, isn’t that silence counterproductive?’ only to end with the question, ‘so what does one say?’

 Violence, abuse, and hate speech on the web has become pervasive to one’s experience of social media and the existing scholarship suggests that it is those situated at the margins who are worst affected.
 People of marginalized genders in India are disproportionately affected.
 Simultaneously, the business models of social media platforms skew the incentives against protecting users who use social media in non-dominant languages.
 Uli is an attempt to build tools to protect and enable collective response for social media users of marginalizd genders.

 ## Approach <a name="Approach"></a>

 The problem of online violence encompasses within itself legal, political, social, cultural and technological complexities that make any easy solution impossible.
-This overdetermined nature mandates that we seek solutions from multiple avenues.
+The complex-nature of this issue  mandates that we seek solutions from multiple avenues.
 As with all Tattle projects, we don't expect technology to provide all the answers, but for it to be intertwined in human action.

 Specifically around redaction, the project borrows from feminist approaches to Machine Learning technology and aims to intervene into the ongoing debate around content moderation.
 The existing algorithmic approaches to automated content moderation strategies are generally biased towards English-language content paying very limited attention to social, cultural and linguistic diversity elsewhere.
 Moreover, the existing approaches understand moderation through a binary logic of: leave content up or remove it.
 With multiple political and legal implications emerging from these biases, the existing approaches threaten to pose more problems rather than solving them.
 With this tool, the project aims to redress these problems and find creative ways in which moderation can empower multiple users, especially the ones that are most affected.